Are We Prepared For A Killer Flu Epidemic?

 "It takes six months to manufacture the first doses of a vaccine for a new strain — and that's just the first doses.
 It will take longer to get the first million or 10 million doses," Gilbert says.

 By then the virus will have spread across six continents.
 "It will pretty much be across the world within a month," Gilbert exclaims.
 Even with antiviral drugs available and modern hygiene, computer models suggest the return of a 1918-flu strain could kill more than 100 million people worldwide.
-(And if you're wondering what made that strain so deadly, so are scientists.
-They still don't really know.)
+(And if you're wondering what made that strain so deadly, so are scientists.)

 The bottom line is: "We're Not Ready for a Flu Pandemic," The New York Times declared in an opinion piece earlier this year.